Le Quesnoy: Le Quesnoy transformed

 An advanced bastion of France until 1678 when Valenciennes became French, the fortifications of Quesnoy were modified and reinforced by the very young Vauban who made in some way his classes.
 The existing five bastions were amended or supplemented to create a body eight strong.
 The northern areas (Royal bastion) and south (Gard stronghold) are most representative of the action of Vauban.
 However, in the old regime of France where clientele took precedence over skills or even economy, the work was not awarded to local contractors.

 Despite the good reputation of the fortification work begun under the direction of Louvois and Vauban, the fortification was quickly outdated and the town was taken in 1712 by the imperialists in 6 days.
 The governor of the town of Mr. de la Badie, was made to explain his alleged "mediocre" resistance.
 He was quickly released because the French besieged the town under Claude Louis Hector de Villars, in the hands of the Austrians, could only resist one day or seven days more under the orders of the old French military.

 The experience of easy capture of the town led the authorities to strengthen the sector of the fortifications by which had the Imperials had attacked in 1712.
 A huge hornwork, unique in the world, was then built to protect the vicinity called Fauroeulx and the gate of the same name.
 The work in question divided the supply ponds into two, known today under the names of The Red Bridge Pond and The Blessed Pond.
 These two ponds supplying water to flood the ditches in case of siege, were supplemented by two other ponds no longer exist (the pond d’Aulnoye and that of L’Ecaillon in the forest of Mormal).

-In the 18th Century that is to say, the reign of Louis XV and the beginning of the reign of Louis XVI, was relatively peaceful for the northern border.
+The 18th century, during the reign of Louis XV and the beginning of the reign of Louis XVI, was relatively peaceful for the northern border.
 In fact, travelers passing by the town were astonished at the friendliness of Quercitains who gained a reputation, as flattering as it was, as "pretty people," that is to say, polite people.